mccurdyc/www/content/books/tubes-a-journey-to-the-center-of-the-internet.md

 A primary reason for this name is because it is a home to one of the largest Internet Exchanges (IX), namely Equinix, Amazon's `us-east-1` and is part of [the Dulles Technology Corridor](https://en.wikipedia.org/wiki/Dulles_Technology_Corridor).
-These core pieces of the Internet reside in buildings, similar to 60 Hudson, that probably wouldn't be worth taking a detour to see (from the outside); This is one reason I decided that it wasn't worth taking this route on the way home.
+These core pieces of the Internet reside in buildings, similar to 60 Hudson, that probably wouldn't be worth taking a detour to see (from the outside); this is one reason I decided that it wasn't worth taking this route on the way home.

 ## ~~Turtles~~ [Networks mostly with physical cables] all the way down

 The "Internet" is an inter-connection of intranets.
-Basically, think your home network --- don't focus on the WiFi bits --- but a little bigger and then a bunch of those networks all over, connected together.
+Basically, think your home network --- don't focus on the WiFi bits --- but quite a bit bigger and then a bunch of those networks all over, connected together.
 While we are used to using wireless networks and thinking of the Internet as omnipresent, at probably most, if not every, level of the Internet, there are physical wires connecting you to the rest of the world.
 Yes, [even across the ocean](https://www.submarinecablemap.com/#/).